-The Web3 Index is an open source index dedicated to tracking fees being paid into Web3 networks in an effort to showcase the ones most in-demand across the Web3 stack.
-Its goal is to help you stay up to date on the latest trends, whether you’re a supply-side participant keeping tabs on in-demand networks, a developer interested in building on top of Web3 infrastructure, or simply a crypto-enthusiast passionate about the Web3 movement.
+The Web3 Index is an open source index dedicated to tracking demand-side fees being paid into web3 network protocols in an effort to showcase the ones most in-demand across the web3 stack.
+Its goal is to help you stay up to date on the latest trends, whether you’re a supply-side participant keeping tabs on in-demand networks, a developer interested in building on top of web3 infrastructure, or simply a crypto-enthusiast passionate about the web3 movement.

-Unlike most indexes in DeFi (a category of Web3) that weight listings based market capitalization or "total locked value (TLV)", The Web3 Index uses a fundamental index methodology.
-A key belief behind the fundamental index methodology is that underlying valuation figures (i.e. network revenue and usage) are more accurate estimators of a network's intrinsic value, rather than the listed market value of the network's token.
+Unlike most indexes in DeFi (a category of web3) that weight listings based market capitalization or "total locked value (TLV)", The Web3 Index uses a fundamental index methodology.
+A key belief behind the fundamental index methodology is that underlying valuation figures (i.e. demand-side fees and usage) are more accurate estimators of a network's intrinsic value, rather than the listed market value of the network's token.

-In order for the index to grow, it will be relying on open source contributors to help expose the daily network revenue accruing across the various Web3 protocols.
+In order for the index to grow, it will be relying on open source contributors to help expose the daily network fees accruing across the various web3 network protocols.

 Ultimately, each project listed in the index will determine additional projects via an initially informal light governance process, and as soon as the index reaches six listed projects it will go live, and consider expanding to more layers of the web3 stack.